 Privateers often suggest that the public sector maintains control over a privatised asset or service.
 And if anything goes wrong, the government can simply fire the contractor or adjust the contract.
 This is not true.
 International private companies are protected by their government and the World Bank.
 When there is litigation between the two parties, it quickly turns into a bilateral dispute between countries.
 African governments can have difficulty exercising control over private companies operating in their water sector.
 This was the case in Gabon, where Veolia launched a complaint at the World Bank’s International Centre for Settlement of Investment Disputes after the state cancelled their contract.
 There was a similar case in Cameroon where the company claimed 19 million USD in compensation after the government decided to terminate their contract due to underperformance.

-“It’s important not to repeat the mistake of 2008 where the government, under the influence of the World Bank, privatised the water sector”, said Abbosouka.
+“It’s important not to where the government, under the influence of the World Bank, privatised the water sector”, said Abbosouka.
 “This led to various disasters, such as rate increases, lack of public accountability and transparency, higher operating costs, worse customer service and loss of jobs.
 The provision of decent social services by the public sector or government is at the centre of the struggle for democratic control and ownership of the water sector.”

 The CEO of Camwater has since put in place a better strategy for managing water treatment products to guarantee a substantial safety stock and avoid possible shortages that would disrupt supply.
 He also plans to set up a permanent consultation framework with staff representatives to address common employee problems.
 SNEEP resolved to postpone its strike following a crisis meeting on 9 February in Douala with Gaston Eloundou Essomba, Minister of Water and Energy.
 Essomba committed to seizing the Head of State to get necessary resources to finance CAMWATER’s operation.